Amy Aquino: Acting

 After Yale, Aquino spent the next five years based in New York.
 While there she appeared with Kevin Spacey at Playwrights Horizons and joined the Circle Repertory Company.
 She appeared in Wendy Wasserstein's The Heidi Chronicles, which won the Tony Award for Best Play in 1989.
 Also that year, Aquino appeared in Moonstruck (as Loretta's hairdresser) and Working Girl (as Melanie Griffith's secretary at the end of the film), her first film roles.

 In 1991, she was cast as one of the leads in the series Brooklyn Bridge.
 After the show was renewed for a second season, Aquino moved to California.
-She primarily has been in television roles, including ER and Everybody Loves Raymond.
+She primarily has been in television roles, including ER, The Larry Sanders Show, and Everybody Loves Raymond.

 In 1995, Aquino was nominated for a Screen Actors Guild Award for portraying Dr. Joanna "Joey" Diamond in Picket Fences.

 In 2005, she appeared in Wasserstein's Third in an off-Broadway production at the Lincoln Center for the Performing Arts.
 Aquino also appeared off-Broadway at the 59E59 Theaters in Secrets of the Trade by Jonathan Tolins.

 In 2013, Aquino was cast as the witch Donna in the season 2 of Being Human.
 Later this year, Aquino was cast in the pilot Divorce: A Love Story; however, the role was recast when the producers decided that she looked too young to play the mother of Jason Jones, who was portrayed by an actor 16 years younger than she was.
 Aquino played college President Dalley in The Lazarus Effect (2015), co-starring Sarah Bolger, Mark Duplass, and Olivia Wilde.

-Aquino currently stars in Amazon Studios' television series Bosch as Lieutenant Grace Billets.
+Aquino starred in Amazon Studios' television series Bosch as Lieutenant Grace Billets.
 The series was renewed for a seventh and final season on February 13, 2020.